 It is an extremely short game.
 It took me only about 90 minutes to complete from start to finish.
 There are 4 specific chapters, or areas, which will delve deeper into this man’s story.

 You can only walk around and when in certain bodies of water, swim upward to get out of the water.
 When dark areas are entered, a flash light will automatically turn on, allowing you to further examine and explore these areas.
 Other than that, there is no other sort of interaction that occurs within the game.

 While it is a short lived game and there is no real interactive gameplay to be had, the graphics, the music and the story itself make it incredible.

 The music flows so smoothly with the exploration of the island as well as the heartbreaking story that comes with the character.
 To me, the music within Dear Esther is sort of…majestic.

 As for graphics, I’m not one to throw a fit over whether graphics are great or poor.
 I like to enjoy games for what they are and for their stories, but for a game such as Dear Esther in which the scenery, the music and the story being told are the only things there, I paid a little more attention to the detail provided in the graphics of this game and felt that they were incredible.

 As for the story, I don’t want to give away too much, but you follow a man on a heartfelt journey of self-realization and acceptance.
 It’s a very spiritual game in that sense.

-Overall, though, I am very glad that I took the time to play through this game and I’m very sorry that this post isn’t longer, but because the game is so short in itself, speaking about the story would give away many potential spoilers, so I hope you enjoy the sample of music as well as the visuals and I hope that you will give this game a chance if you ever want to delve into this sort of genre.
+Overall, though, I am very glad that I took the time to play through this game and I’m very sorry that this post isn’t longer, but because the game is so short, speaking about the story would give away many potential spoilers.
+I hope you enjoy the sample of music as well as the visuals and I hope that you will give this game a chance if you ever want to delve into this sort of genre.